MicrosoftDocs/fabric-docs/docs/real-time-intelligence/dashboard-real-time-create.md

 ## Add data source

-Data sources are reusable references to a specific database in the same workspace as the Real-Time Dashboard.
+A data source is a reusable reference to a database in an Azure Data Explorer cluster or a KQL database in the OneLake data hub.
 Different tiles can be based on different data sources.

 1. Select the **Home** tab > **New data source**.
 1. In the **Data sources** pane, select **+ Add**.